xly135846/FaceOccuSegmention/README.md

 | 192 |  0.35 | 14.8 | 5.1 |
 | 192 |  0.5 | 17.9 | 5.1 |
 | 192 |  0.75 | 27.7 | 6.2 |

+## Contact
+Sorry for that the code is disorderly.
+If you have any question, please contact me hundan135846@163.com.
+Thanks.